EU watchdog slams Germany for lapses in Wirecard fraud

 FREP said ESMA’s findings are “not supported by the evidence and explanations” provided during the review and are “distorted by hindsight bias”.

+Germany’s coalition government in October agreed a package of reforms to financial and accounting rules aimed at avoiding another Wirecard scandal.

-Additional reporting by John O’Donnell in Frankfurt; Editing by Edmund Blair, Kirsten Donovan
+Additional reporting by Christian Kraemer in Berlin; Editing by Edmund Blair, Kirsten Donovan and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.